Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Wisconsin Stats and Trends

-- Wisconsin has six wins against the spread in 12 games this year.

-- The Badgers have been favored by 7 points or more seven times this season and are 4-3 ATS in those contests.
+- The Badgers have an against the spread record of 4-3 in their seven games as a favorite of 7 points or more so far this season.

-- Wisconsin has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Wisconsin's games this year have hit the over in 50% of its opportunities (six times in 12 games with a set point total).

-- When Wisconsin scores more than 20.9 points, it is 6-1 against the spread and 7-0 overall.
+- When Wisconsin records more than 20.9 points, it is 6-1 against the spread and 7-0 overall.

-- The Badgers collect 377.2 yards per game, 48 more yards than the 329.2 the Sun Devils allow per matchup.

 - The Badgers have turned the ball over 22 times this season, three more turnovers than the Sun Devils have forced (19).